Skip to main content

 Cost

-Between £500 and £800 for a standard 3-bed home.
+Prices start between £500 and £800 for a standard 3-bed home.
 That covers materials, labour, testing, and certification.
 If the testing shows up wiring problems, we'll tell you before doing any extra work.

 How Long?